William & Josephine — Children Page last modified:

 The lucky seven all grew up at Fort Ross and in Oakland, where they were educated.
 The family emigrated as the children were coming of age, arriving in Argentina in 1874 on the brink of its Belle Epoque.
 When their father died in 1876, he left them “La California” (4 sq.leagues of some of the best crop-land in Argentina) and more than enough gold and silver on hand to have easily doubled their land holdings.
 But five years later Frank’s disastrous ventures cost the family dearly, most if not all of those funds were gone as well as a ¼ of their land.

 In spite of this set-back, the second generation, embued with their parents’ pioneering spirit: opened up new lands, took risks, worked hard, and accumulated wealth.
-By the mid-1890’s, Frank, Charlie, and Herman had met misfortune and died, but the remaining family members were prospering: Josephine (daughter) was living well in Buenos Aires, Willie was at “La California”, Alfred was renting “Los Palmares” (stocked with 16,000 head of cattle), and Johnnie had recently purchased “Los Algarrobos” (4 sq.leagues).
+By the late 1890’s, Frank, Charlie, and Herman had met misfortune and died, but the remaining family members were prospering: Josephine (daughter) was living well in Buenos Aires, Willie was at “La California”, Alfred was renting “Los Palmares” (stocked with 16,000 head of cattle), and Johnnie had recently purchased “Los Algarrobos” (4 sq.leagues).
 That was the beginning of their recovery.
 Alfred and Johnnie would continue buying land, either alone or in association with others; and all the siblings would soon build themselves and their mother comfortable summer homes in the hills of Córdoba.

 Individuals